Singapore Airlines: In-flight entertainment

+Award and recognition

+On 24 June 2024, Singapore Airlines was voted 2024 Best Airline in the World by Skytrax for the second consecutive time, having won the same award in 2023.
+Apart for winning the best airline, Singapore Airlines also scooped the top awards for Best Cabin Staff and Best First Class in World.
+They also won the Best Airline in Asia in the same award ceremony.

+On 29 January 2025, SIA was named the top airline, securing the 28th position on Fortune's list of the world’s most admired companies.

 Controversies

 In February 2019, TechCrunch reported that the Singapore Airlines mobile app in the iOS App Store was using session-replay functionality to record users' activities and send the data to Israeli firm Glassbox without the users' informed consent, compromising users' privacy and contravening the rules of the iOS App Store.

 Accidents and incidents

+Singapore Airlines has experienced the following incidents and accidents: